 Like our body can’t run adequately without seeing a doctor, your furnace requires necessary maintenance frequently to run efficiently.
 Regular maintenance is a must-do to upkeep the health of your furnace.
 As a thumb rule, call Efficiency Heating, Cooling & Fireplaces at (306) 384-4328 to get the entire HVAC system examined and maintained at least once a year.

 Location and Ventilation:

-Either your furnace is in your garage or your closet; you need to be sure about the ventilation and proper clearance of your furnace to avoid frequent furnace repair Saskatoon.
+Whether your furnace is in your garage or your closet; you need to be sure about the ventilation and proper clearance of your furnace to avoid frequent furnace repair in Saskatoon.
 If your furnace is not getting enough airflow or if there is too much moisture, the heat exchanger can be damaged causing a reduced life span of the furnace.